nedzof/memepool/docs/inscription.md

 ## Transfer Protocol
 When transferring an inscription:
 1. Use the inscription holder UTXO as input
-2. Create new holder output with same inscription ID
+2. Create new holder output with:
+   - P2PKH script for new owner
+   - Updated metadata with:
+     - operation: "transfer"
+     - txid: original inscription txid
-3. Maintain the MEME marker
+3. Maintain all other metadata fields
 4. Update P2PKH script to new owner's address